Perched on the edge of Fish River Canyon, within the Canyon Nature Park...

 When not exploring the park, you can relax in the communal area of the lodge.
 Cool off from the heat of the day with a refreshing swim overlooking the canyon and a drink in the bar.
 In winter, dine on delicious home-cooked food in front of a cosy fire.
 On warmer evenings, enjoy a candlelit dinner or sundowner on the terrace or spend the evening gazing at the stars.

 Activities offered from Fish River Lodge include an evening scenic drive to watch the sunset over a glass of champagne, and a full-day canyon drive.
-This guided excursion involves descending a very bumpy route into the canyon by 4WD to have a picnic lunch by the permanent rock pools on the Fish River.
+This guided excursion starts at 7am, involves descending a very bumpy route into the canyon by 4WD to have a picnic lunch by the permanent rock pools on the Fish River and back to the lodge around 2pm.
 There are a few short walks available from the lodge.
-On our last visit here in June 2011 we did a short walk along the canyon rim, and found it to be very enjoyable with lots of photo opportunities.
+On our last visit here in May 2016 we did a short walk (about 45 minutes there and 45 minutes back) along the canyon rim, and found it to be very enjoyable with lots of photo opportunities.
+These are well signposted and perfectly easy to do self-guided, however if you would like to learn a little more about the surroundings, then you can take a guide with you for around N$300.
 However, guests hoping to visit the view points on the eastern side of the canyon rim will find these a very long drive from Fish River Lodge – if you wish to visit these it is better to stay at one of Canyon Village, Canyon Lodge or Canyon Roadhouse.

 For the serious walker Fish River Lodge offers a guided three-night expedition into the canyon with your own private guide and chef.
 Your guide will point out the most interesting features of the canyon and the plants and animals found there.